Ceridan/data-engineering-projects/03-data-warehouse/README.md

 The ETL pipeline consists of two stages:

 1. Load raw data from the Amazon S3 storage to the staging area in the Amazon Redshift as is.
-This step allows to use COPY operation for the batch load the raw data.
+This stage allows to use COPY operation for the batch load the raw data.
 The data is extracted from JSON and landed to the staging tables.
-On this step saved all the data as is without quality checking and any transformation or aggregation.
+On this stage all the data is saved as is without quality checking and any transformation or aggregation.
-This step is necessary because it will speed up data loading from blobs and also prepare data for the second ETL pipeline step which includes JOINs to repartition the raw data and load it to star schema.
+This stage is necessary because it will speed up data loading from blobs and also prepare data for the second ETL pipeline stage which includes JOINs to repartition the raw data and load it to star schema.

 2. Load data from staging tables to the star schema tables.
-This step includes repartition of data and data quality checks to ensure data integrity.
+This stage includes repartition of data and data quality checks to ensure data integrity.

 ## Data model for the Sparkify database in Amazon Redshift